Yuanjie-Su/SmartInfo/README.md

       ```
     - Alternatively, you can set the API key via the "Settings" tab in the application UI.
 Keys set via the UI are stored in the SQLite database (`smartinfo.db`). **Note:** The `.env` file setting always takes priority if present.
 2.  **Other Settings:**
-    - The embedding model, data directory, and other system settings can be viewed and potentially modified in the "Settings" tab of the application.
+    - The data directory and other system settings can be viewed and potentially modified in the "Settings" tab of the application.
-    - Settings changed via the UI are saved in the `smartinfo.db` SQLite database located in the data directory.
+    - Settings changed through the UI are stored in the SQLite database (`smartinfo.db`) in the data directory.
     - The default data directory is `~/SmartInfo/data` (within your user home directory).

 ## Usage